aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 Next we list previously proven propositions as known that were not in the signature but will be used in the document.
-These are all propositions for working with several disjunctions.
+These are all propositions for working with several conjunctions.

 ```
 Known and3I : All P1 Prop All P2 Prop All P3 Prop Imp P1 Imp P2 Imp P3 Ap Ap and Ap Ap and P1 P2 P3